Skip to content

 How do you do that?
 Well, you’re probably familiar with the phrase practice makes perfect.

-So, read any content as much as you can.
+So, read as much content as you can.
 While doing so, test your abilities by proofreading in your mind.

 Take a mental note of every spelling, grammar, and punctuation mistake you notice.